 For many years dating back to the early 1900’s, the Taylor County Fair was recognized as one of the best fairs in the state of Kentucky.
 In 1978 the American Legion conducted its final fair and for twenty years the residents of Campbellsville/Taylor County did not have a county fair to call their own.

-Initial plans were to conduct the first Taylor County Fair in 1999, however, at the request of then County-Judge Executive Fred Waddle, the Fair Association produced a three day Taylor County Heritage Fair that ran concurrently with the Campbellsville Independence Day Celebration in 1998.
+Plans were to conduct the first Taylor County Fair in 1999, however, at the request of then County-Judge Executive Fred Waddle, the Fair Association produced a three day Taylor County Heritage Fair that ran concurrently with the Campbellsville Independence Day Celebration in 1998.
 The event was held at the Taylor County High School campus and featured animal displays, field stock dog trials, entertainment and a pictorial history of Taylor County to celebrate the 150th anniversary of the county.
 In the spring of 1999, with the assistance of the county road department, the first dirt was turned on what would be the motorsports/event track at the new fair.
 The first fair was held August and the Fair Association rented portable lighting, sound and bleachers were obtained from Miller Park and other areas in the community for seating.

 In the late summer of 1998, the Fair Association secured a lease with the local American Legion post to utilize the Legion land as a fairgrounds.
 In early August, Kissel Rides and Shows provided a carnival on the American Legion Fairgrounds which the board used as a fund-raiser to kick start the 1999 Taylor County Fair.
 This relationship with Kissel Rides and Shows (now Kissel Entertainment) would run through the 2009 Taylor County Fair.

-For 2014, the Taylor County Fair Board made the bold decision to expand the local fair to nine days and for the first time ever will feature a carnival midway over the nine day run.
-Miller Spectacular Shows of Greenbrier, Arkansas has been contracted as the new carnival provider and the Fair is looking forward to a constructive relationship with the Millers.
+In 2014, the Taylor County Fair Board made the bold decision to expand the local fair to nine days and for the first time ever would feature a carnival midway over the nine day run.
+Miller Spectacular Shows of Greenbrier, Arkansas was contracted as the new carnival and returned again in 2015 and 2016.